A widely discussed question amongst Christians today is, “Should we celebrate Christmas? After all, it is a Pagan Holiday.”

-For most of the world, they know that the theme behind Christmas is that it is Jesus’ Birthday.
+Most of the world knows that the theme behind Christmas is that it is Jesus’ Birthday.
 Now do I believe Jesus was born on December 25th?
 Absolutely not.
 So then why does the world think His birthday is on December 25th?
 Well, when you study the Feasts of the Lord (which are outlined in Leviticus 23), you will notice that Satan is a copy cat and loves to mock the Lord Jesus Christ, so he has his own special Holidays that coincide with certain feasts of the Lord.

 But what should be our response as Christians?
 As the world partakes in these Pagan Holidays, are we just supposed to lock ourselves in our homes and avoid everyone all together?
 Or can we use what the world celebrates as an opportunity for us to share the Gospel even more?

-During the Passover Season, when we are with family during these times, as they are partaking in the celebration of a pagan festivity, this is a prime time for us to witness to them the most significant event in human history.
-The death, burial, and Resurrection of our Lord Jesus Christ and share with them the Gospel that saves!
-(1 Corinthians 15:1-4) (Romans 10:9-10).
+During the Passover Season, when we are with family during these times, as they partake in the celebration of a pagan festivity, this is a prime time for us to witness to them the most significant event in human history.
+The death, burial, and resurrection of our Lord Jesus Christ and share with them the Gospel that saves!
+(1 Corinthians 15:1-4, Romans 10:9-10).

 Nonetheless, this is an opportunity while we are around family and friends to give them a clear picture.
 Our celebrating is not about a Pagan Holiday waiting for the fat guy in a red coat to show up, but how God changed everything close to 2000 years ago by becoming flesh in a virgin womb and was born in a Manger.
 This time of year is the moment to share with them the prophecies foretold hundreds of years before Jesus’s birth in Bethlehem (Isaiah 7:14, Micah 5:1-2).